 Up until now, the Internal Revenue Services (IRS) automatically taxed all unearned income from children above $2,100 in the same tax bracket applicable to their parents’ income.
 Under the new rules, enacted as part of the Tax Cuts and Jobs Act of 2017, the IRS instead taxes unearned income above this threshold at the greatly compressed tax rates for trusts.

 Trust income is taxed at a far steeper rate than personal income.
 For 2018, personal income is not taxed at the highest (37 percent) tax rate until a person’s income exceeds $510,000.
 But trust income is taxed at the highest tax rate when the trust income exceeds just $12,500.

 Structured Settlements and Pooled Trusts

 However, there are ways this higher tax liability can be mitigated.
 If the child’s assets are from a personal injury award or settlement, the assets could be funneled to the SNT through a structured settlement.
 Assets in structured settlements that provide ongoing payments over a contracted-for period of time, rather than as a lump sum, are tax free.
 Pooled trusts are also an option.

 For the purposes of the kiddie tax, minors are defined as people under age 18, or if 18, until the completion of that school year.
 People are still considered minors up to age 24 if they are in school.
 The kiddie tax does not apply if the minor is filing taxes jointly, as is sometimes the case when the minor is married or if neither of the child’s parents is alive.

 There are ways to lower the kiddie tax other than buying a structured settlement annuity.
-Contact your special needs planner to discuss how to reduce taxes on your child’s special needs trust in light of the new tax law.
+Contact a qualified special needs planner near you to discuss how to reduce taxes on your child’s special needs trust in light of the new tax law.